gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 1. Once a frame, go through all the cells (initially, there are none) and check whether the decay has completed; evict as required.
 1. Every time the cache is looked up, do the following:
    1. Hash the position and normal at the hit point to build a list of affected cells (these may be new cells).
 Make sure to reset the decay back to its original value.
+(If the cell was already estimated this frame, we can exit here.)
-   1. Pick a hit point at random for every cell in the list; we'll use it for computing the direct lighting contribution for the cell as well as spawning a "bounce ray" (using cosine-weighted sampling for instance).
+   1. Pick a hit point at random for every cell in the list; we'll use it for computing the direct lighting contribution for the cell as well as for spawning a "bounce ray" (using cosine-weighted sampling for instance).
    1. Whatever the bounce ray hits, check whether a cell exists; if so, use its radiance as contribution, if not, do nothing.

 A great property of this approach is that we only trace one "bounce ray" per affected cell, while still getting a fairly decent approximation of "infinite" multiple bounces (temporally recurrent, in fact).
-This gives us a great knob to balance quality vs. performance.
+This turns out to be a great knob for balancing quality vs. performance.
 Indeed, using smaller cells, we achieve greater fidelity but at higher cost.
 Conversely with larger cells, we introduce more bias but our path tracer now runs much faster.
 This property can easily be tweaked on a per-scene basis to obtain the best results possible. :slightly_smiling_face: